Stem cells: What they are and what they do

 Until recently, researchers thought adult stem cells could create only similar types of cells.
 For instance, researchers thought that stem cells residing in the bone marrow could give rise only to blood cells.

-This new technique may allow researchers to use these reprogrammed cells instead of embryonic stem cells and prevent immune system rejection of the new stem cells.
-However, scientists don't yet know if altering adult cells will cause adverse effects in humans.
+This new technique may allow researchers to use reprogrammed cells instead of embryonic stem cells and prevent immune system rejection of the new stem cells.
+However, scientists don't yet know whether using altered adult cells will cause adverse effects in humans.

 Researchers have been able to take regular connective tissue cells and reprogram them to become functional heart cells.
 In studies, animals with heart failure that were injected with new heart cells experienced improved heart function and survival time.

 Perinatal stem cells.
-Researchers have discovered stem cells in amniotic fluid in addition to umbilical cord blood stem cells.
+Researchers have discovered stem cells in amniotic fluid as well as umbilical cord blood.
 These stem cells also have the ability to change into specialized cells.

 Amniotic fluid fills the sac that surrounds and protects a developing fetus in the uterus.
-Researchers have identified stem cells in samples of amniotic fluid drawn from pregnant women during a procedure called amniocentesis, a test conducted to test for abnormalities.
+Researchers have identified stem cells in samples of amniotic fluid drawn from pregnant women to test for abnormalities — a procedure called amniocentesis.

 More study of amniotic fluid stem cells is needed to understand their potential.